The six essentials that women need more of are:

 In order for your body to convert B6 (as pyridoxine) into its active form (pyridoxal-5-phosphate), which your body can use, it needs other nutrients such as zinc and magnesium.
 Giving vitamin B6 elevates magnesium levels during periods (3).
 Low magnesium levels are associated with poor appetite, nausea, lethargy, mood swings and muscle cramps.
 Magnesium reduces water retention (4) and improves mood (5).

 Women suffering from PMS have been shown to have lower levels of magnesium compared to women without symptoms.
 Oestrogen increases tissue and bone absorption of magnesium, thus, ageing (decreasing oestrogen) is associated with increased need for magnesium (and higher rates of magnesium deficiency conditions) (6).

 Like vitamin B6 and zinc, magnesium is required for making prostaglandins, and may help PMS sufferers this way.
-Cramps are most commonly due to calcium/magnesium imbalances and can be corrected by supplementing with magnesium.
+Cramps are most commonly due to What it does: Promotes a healthy heart, clots blood, promotes healthy nerves, contracts muscles, improves skin, bone and dental health, relieves aching muscles and bones,…/magnesium imbalances and can be corrected by supplementing with magnesium.

 The combination of vitamin B6 with magnesium is particularly effective in reducing the symptoms of PMS.
 A randomised controlled study gave three groups of women either a placebo, magnesium on its own or with...